 3. Business travel insurance policies

-Keep a digital copy of this handy so you can access it for assistance on the road.
+Keep a digital copy of this info on hand so you can access it on the road.

 Centralize your business travel bookings

-One of the primary ways to avoid travel scams is by using a trusted, reputable booking platform.
-Booking.com for Business is an all-in-one business travel tool that lets you manage business travel hotels, flights, and corporate car rental.
+One of the best ways to avoid travel scams is by using a trusted, reputable booking platform.
+Booking.com for Business is an all-in-one business travel tool that lets you manage business travel hotels, flights, and car rental.

 Suggested articles